FullStackForger/fs-react-starter-pack/README.md

 ### User Authentication

-Users are authenticated with JSON Web Tokens.

-Starter pack uses [react-jwt-auth-redux][react-jwt-auth-redux] providing [react-jwt-auth][react-jwt-auth] bindings for Redux.
-User can login with either login and password or it's social account by clicking social login button provided by `react-jwt-auth`.
+Users can register and login using email and password or sign in with social account.

+Token based authentication is delivered with  [react-jwt-auth][react-jwt-auth] for authentication and [react-jwt-auth-redux][react-jwt-auth-redux] for Redux bindings.

 ## Sources